federgraph/fleetrace-help-en/pages/page-05.md

 title: Use Cases
 ---

-[Skip](../links.html) that it is very old.
+[Skip](../links.html) that, this is very old.
 Now we have Open Source.

 ## UC 1